 }

-Lives for the entire app lifetime.
-Coroutines launched here are never automatically cancelled — this causes memory leaks.
+GlobalScope lives for the entire app lifetime.
+Coroutines launched here are never automatically cancelled — which is exactly why it’s dangerous in most cases, but useful in a few specific situations.

 GlobalScope.launch {